Coder-223/Visualizing_Data_Python_Final_Proj/README.md

-//This is Michael's Pancras' submission for Final Project for the the Analzying DAta with Python course offered by IBM on edX.
+This is Michael's Pancras' submission for Final Project for the the Visualizing Data with Python course offered by IBM on edX.